 Flax spinning involved making yarn by spinning, or twisting, fibres of flax into a thread.
 It was uniquely women’s work at the time and involved using a spinning wheel operated by a foot treadle.
 The yarn was then transferred to the weaver to be woven into linen cloth.
-Linen-making was popular as it provided work throughout the year, and also involved several members of the household.
+Linen-making was popular with small-holders as it provided work throughout the year, and also involved several members of the household.
 Men were involved in growing and processing the flax, and in weaving.
 Women were involved in the spinning and (later in the century) also in weaving.
-At the period of this list (1827) the work was still done by hand.
-Steam-powered spinning machines later resulted in rapid decline in hand-spinning.
+At the period of this list (1827) all of this work was still done by hand.
+The later development of steam-powered spinning machines resulted in rapid decline in hand-spinning.
 Machine-spinning became centered in large Ulster mills and the cottage-industry gradually disappeared.
 Weaving, on the other hand, was maintained partly because of the availability of machine-spun thread.

 Kate ?
 Delany